13th Parliamentary Election

 Some candidates hold two postgraduate degrees.
 For example, Sarkar Taslima Afroze, candidate of Insaniyat Biplob Bangladesh from Gazipur-2, holds an MA in English and an LLM.
 She works as a lawyer.

 Afroza Khanum Munnu, BNP candidate from Manikganj-3 and chairperson of Group of Industries, is wealthy in cash.
-She is a businesswoman and listed 58.5 million taka in cash in her affidavit, with 4.1 million taka in banks and financial institutions.
+She is a businesswoman and listed 58.5 million taka cash in her affidavit, with 4.1 million taka in banks and financial institutions.

 A graduate in accounting, she has disclosed the highest number of ongoing legal cases among female candidates.
-She has nine current cases and was previously accused in four others, of which she was acquitted in two and two were withdrawn.
+She has nine current cases against her and was previously accused in four others, of which she was acquitted in two and two were withdrawn.

 Among the candidates, the three youngest, aged 25, are Tahmina Akter of Insaniyat Biplob from Narsingdi-5, Fatema Akter Munia of the same party from Dhaka-13, and Kamrunnahar Sathi from BASAD contesting in Cumilla-6.

-In addition, 27 candidates are aged 26 to 39, 27 are aged 40 to 50, 17 are aged 51 to 69, and 4 are over 70.
+In addition, 29 candidates are aged 26 to 39, 31 are aged 40 to 50, 17 are aged 51 to 69, and 4 are over 70.
+Information on one candidate's age could not be obtained.

 Akhtar Sultana, independent candidate from Mymensingh-6, is the oldest candidate at 76 years and 8 months.
-A postgraduate and a teacher by profession, she has 5.4 million taka in cash and wrote “not applicable” for bank assets.
+A postgraduate and a teacher by profession, she has Tk 5.4 million in cash and wrote “not applicable” for bank assets.

 Independent candidates have expressed optimism about winning.
 Some of them have prior election experience.
 Takiya Jahan Chowdhury, independent candidate from Rangpur-6, also contested as an independent in the 2024 election.
-The retired government officer told Prothom Alo that the previous election was not fair, and she hopes this time it will be.
-She is also receiving support from voters on the ground, with many preferring an independent candidate over voting for any party.

 Farzana Farid, independent candidate from Jamalpur-3 (Melandah-Madarjang), is an entrepreneur.
 She told Prothom Alo that she previously participated in the upazila parishad elections for the chairman post and is using that experience for her current candidacy.
 She is optimistic about winning.

-This election’s sole representative of the hijra community is Mosha Anwara Islam Rani.
-She is contesting Rangpur-3 as an independent candidate and had also run from the same constituency in the 2024 election.
-She told Prothom Alo, “The environment this time is remarkable.
-It feels good, but also frightening.
-The law and order situation shows the presence of physical power.
-Fights and conflicts are visible.”
-Anwara has passed class eight and is a businesswoman.
-She has 150,000 taka in cash and more than 2.4 million taka in the bank.

 This election’s sole representative of the hijra community is Anwara Islam Rani.
 She is contesting Rangpur-3 as an independent candidate and had also run from the same constituency in the 2024 election.

 She told Prothom Alo, “The environment this time is remarkable.
 It feels good, but also frightening.
 The law and order situation shows the presence of physical power.
 Fights and conflicts are visible.”
 Anwara has passed class eight and is a businesswoman.
-She has 150,000 taka in cash and more than 2.4 million taka in the bank.
+She has Tk 150,000 in cash and more than Tk 2.4 million in the bank.

-Mir Nadia Nibin, expert on governance processes and institutional reform, told Prothom Alo that female candidates are far ahead in terms of qualifications and skills.
+Mir Nadia Nivin, expert on governance processes and institutional reform, told Prothom Alo that female candidates are far ahead in terms of qualifications and skills.
 However, it is regrettable that political parties are not attentive to developing women’s leadership.
 The 5 per cent nomination for women was meant as a minimum, yet even that was not maintained by political parties, which is disappointing.
 This time, 30 parties did not nominate any women.
 While many parties have reserved seats, this approach is mistaken.
 Reserved seats do not contribute to developing women’s leadership.

-Mir Nadia Nibin further said that since 1973, there has been no clear assessment of whether reserved seats have been effective.
+Mir Nadia Nivin further said that since 1973, there has been no clear assessment of whether reserved seats have been effective.
 Women actively involved in politics should be nominated.
 A cross-party women’s committee is needed to put pressure on parties regarding women’s issues.
 The election commission must play a strong role in this.
 According to the representative order (RPO), if parties do not achieve 33 per cent female representation in all committees by 2030, their registration should be cancelled.